SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/network/sonicwall_fw.md

 - Have an Address Object Created on the Firewall for SonicWall Analytics system.
 - Have an internal log concentrator (Rsyslog)

-### SonicWall 6.5 and 7.X
+### Enable Syslog forwarding for SonicWall 6.5 and 7.X

+Log on your SonicWall appliance and follow this [guide](https://www.sonicwall.com/support/knowledge-base/how-can-i-configure-a-syslog-server-on-a-sonicwall-firewall/170505984096810/) to enable syslog forwarding.

+### Create the intake

+Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format SonicWall Firewall.

+### Transport to SEKOIA.IO

-Follow this [guide](https://www.sonicwall.com/support/knowledge-base/how-can-i-configure-a-syslog-server-on-a-sonicwall-firewall/170505984096810/) and the [Rsyslog Transport](../../../ingestion_methods/rsyslog/) documentation to setup the syslog server.
+Please consult the [Rsyslog Transport](../../../ingestion_methods/rsyslog/) documentation to forward these logs to SEKOIA.IO.